mbrt/blog/content/posts/better-design-docs/index.md

 An alternative is [Architecture Decision Records](https://www.cognitect.com/blog/2011/11/15/documenting-architecture-decisions) (ADRs).
-The focus here is on the decision being made and its consequences.
+Their focus is on the decisions being made and their consequences.
 The proposed structure is: context, decision, status and consequences.
-I really like the approach because it's very simple.
+I really like the approach because of its simplicity.
 What are you changing, how, and what is the expected result?
 What is becoming easier, and what harder as a consequence?
-ADRs help to make decisions but also serve as documentation for the future.
+These are the questions answered by ADRs, which help to make decisions but also serve as documentation for the future.

 The only thing I'm missing from ADRs is the discussion about alternative options and why they weren't picked.
 They can nevertheless serve as a very good starting